 - In order to examine the potential impact of Northstowe we have estimated the turnover of the proposed comparison goods floorspace.
 We anticipate that it will have a turnover of £127m in 2016 and £140.7m by 2021.
 We estimate that the majority of this trade will be drawn from the survey zone in which Northstowe will be located (zone 3) and the adjacent zone (zone 4).
 For example, £63.3m from survey zone 3 in 2021 and £28.1m from survey zone 4.
 We have determined how this trade draw to Northstowe will affect the forecast turnover of competing centres. - The competing centres most likely to be affected by the Northstowe proposals are Cambridge, Peterborough, Bury St Edmunds, Ely, Newmarket, Huntingdon, St Neots and St Ives.
-Table 16, Appendix 10 sets out the likely impact in terms of the reduction in turnover of these centres in 2016 and 2021.
-A slightly greater impact is forecast in 2016 as there will have been less growth in the turnover of centres. - In terms of the centres covered in this Retail Study, Cambridge is the only centre likely to be affected from the point of view of comparison goods trade, by the Northstowe proposals.
-We forecast that without the Northstowe proposals the turnover of Cambridge from the survey area would increase from £814.5 in 2008 to £1,202m in 2016 and £1,496.5m in 2021.
-If the Northstowe scheme came forward in its entirety by 2016 we forecast that the turnover of the city centre could be reduced to £1,130m.
-When compared with £1,202m, this is a reduction of £72m or a 6% fall in turnover.
-We forecast that by 2021 the Northstowe proposals could result in a reduction of the city centre turnover to £1,442m from £1,497m; a reduction of £55m or 4%.
+Table 16, Appendix 10 sets out the likely impact in terms of the reduction in turnover of these centres in 2016 and 2021. - In terms of the centres covered in this Retail Study, Cambridge is the only centre likely to be affected from the point of view of comparison goods trade, by the Northstowe proposals.
+We forecast that without the Northstowe proposals the turnover of Cambridge from the survey area would increase from £814.4 in 2008 to £1,202m in 2016 and £1,496.5m in 2021.
+If the Northstowe scheme came forward in its entirety by 2016 we forecast that the turnover of the city centre could be reduced to £1,143m.
+When compared with £1,202m, this is a reduction of £58.6m or a 5% fall in turnover.
+We forecast that by 2021 the Northstowe proposals could result in a reduction of the city centre turnover to £1,438m from £1,496m; a reduction of £58.7m or 4%.
 Overall Cambridge has such a large turnover that the loss of trade forecast as result of the Northstowe proposals would not be a cause for concern. - Other centres that are likely to be affected by the Northstowe proposals are not the subject of this Retail Study.
 We have, however, examined the likely implications for the turnover of the centres we consider could be affected.
 This quantitative assessment needs to sit alongside a qualitative review of the centres in order to fully understand the likely implications.
 However, this is not the subject of this Retail Study and as such we have just examined the quantitative impact.
 We estimate an impact as a result of the Northstowe proposals of 1% on Peterborough, 7% on Ely, 9% on Newmarket and 1% on St Neots in 2021.
 These impact estimates, with a less than 10% reduction in turnover, should not be a cause for concern. - 11.33 We forecast the greatest effect of the Northstowe proposals on Huntingdon and St Ives.
 These are the centres in closest proximity to Northstowe.
-In the case of Huntingdon, we forecast that if the Northstowe proposals came forward in their entirety by 2016 there would be a reduction in the turnover of the market town of 16%.
+In the case of Huntingdon, we forecast that if the Northstowe proposals came forward in their entirety by 2016 there would be a reduction in the turnover of the market town of 15%.
 The forecast turnover of Huntingdon in 2016 is £157m if there was no new development.
-However, if Northstowe came forward, the turnover of Huntingdon could be reduced by £25m to £132m.
+However, if Northstowe came forward, the turnover of Huntingdon could be reduced by £23.6m to £133.4m.